 - All students auditing a Nursing or Radiologic Technology Course are required to attend, repeat, and complete all work assigned in the term.
 This includes class activities, homework assignments, quizzes, and exams. - Students who fail to comply with programmatic standards for attendance, academics, and stated policies will be terminated from the audit status thus preventing further progression. - No sleeping or other distracting activities while in class will be tolerated.
 If asked to leave a class the time will count as unexcused and follow programmatic attendance policies

-as a student readmitted to the School of

-ege agree to abide by the requirements
+I , as a student readmitted to the School of Nursing and Allied Health at Bluefield State University agree to abide by the requirements stated above.

-D. I.

-Date